 type: kubernetes.io/tls

-We then can validate that the annotation is correct and the Load balancer was configure
+We then can validate that the annotation is correct, and the Load balancer was configured:

 $ kubectl describe svc ingress-nginx-controller -n ingress-nginx